jedevc/fyp-report/report.md

 ![Blocks after NOP insertion](assets/diagrams/nops/graph2.svg)

-All NOPs are defined in the `vulnspec/data/nops/` folder, as individual blocks with a `nop` constraint to mark that they should be parsed and be avaiable for random selection.
+All NOPs are defined in the `vulnspec/data/nops/` folder, as individual blocks with a `nop` constraint to mark that they should be parsed and be available for random selection.
 For example, a simple `log` NOP:

 ```